brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 * **package directory**: A package directory is an installer repository directory.
 It is built from a build directory, and can be used to make a repository, to install the package, and to run tests on the installed packages.

+* **publication directory**: A publication directory is where a "finished" package will be copied to be published.
+Several operations can be performed during this step (like ploading to a web server etc).

 A section may also contain conditional parts.
 See the `Conditional subsections`_ section for details.